Multai: Demographics

 As of 2011 India census, Multai is a Municipality city in district of Betul, Madhya Pradesh.
 Multai city is divided into 15 wards for which elections are held every 5 years.
 The Multai Municipality has a population of 29,976 of which 15,356 are males while 14,620 are females as per the report released by Census India 2011.

-Population of children with aged 0–6 is 3345 which is 11.16% of total population of Multai (M).
-In Multai Municipality, female sex ratio is 952 against state average of 931.
-Child sex ratio in Multai is around 910 compared to Madhya Pradesh state average of 918.
-Literacy rate of Multai city is 88.10% higher than the state average of 69.32%.
+Population of children ages 0–6 is 3345 which is 11.16% of total population of Multai (M).
+In Multai Municipality, the female sex ratio is 952 against state average of 931.
+The child sex ratio in Multai is around 910 compared to Madhya Pradesh state average of 918.
+The literacy rate of Multai city is 88.10%, higher than the state average of 69.32%.
 In Multai, male literacy is around 91.61% while the female literacy rate is 84.42%.

 Multai Municipality has total administration over 6,674 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Municipality limits and impose taxes on properties coming under its jurisdiction.

 Origin

 The original name of the city Multai was Multapi, named after the river Tapti that originates from here.
 During the Maratha regime and British rule, Multai was one of the regional headquarters connecting the District Headquarter in the north to the District Headquarter 'Nagpur' of Central India.

 During the Maratha regime and British rule, Multai was one of the regional headquarters connecting the District Headquarter in the north to the District Headquarter 'Nagpur' of Central India.

-Hazrat Suleman Shah Baba Dargah is very famous in Prabhat Patan village of Multai.
-Every year his Urs is held on the last Thursday of December.
-People from every society and every class and every religion participate in it.

-Population

-The city has a vivid culture due to a variety of religions and traditions in practice.
-The northern part of the district of Multai has a touch of Bundelkhandi language and culture.
-The southern belt of the district has overtone of Marathi language and Maharastrian culture.

-Major Hindu castes include Kshatriya Pawar/Bhoyar, Rajput, Brahmin, Kunbi, Raghuwanshi, Dhakad/Kirar etc.